Embassy of Denmark, Kyiv

 The Embassy of the Kingdom of Denmark in Kyiv (Danish: Danmarks ambassade i Kiev) is the diplomatic mission of Denmark in Ukraine.

+The embassy was also accredited to Georgia, until the establishment of a resident embassy in Tbilisi in 2022.

 History

-Following independence, Ukraine August 24, 1991 Denmark recognized Ukraine December 31, 1991.
-February 12, 1992 between Ukraine and Denmark was established diplomatic relations.
-Danish Ambassadors to Georgia are also based in Kyiv.
+Following the independence of Ukraine on 24 August 1991, Denmark recognized the latter on 31 December 1991.
+Formal diplomatic relations was established months later, on 12 February 1992.

 As a result of the 2022 Russian invasion of Ukraine, the embassy was closed on 22 February 2022 and reopened again on 2 May 2022.